-- An audit is common for all the organisation with general definition being given in - It is different for charitable organisations depending upon the registrations obtained by the respective organisation under different laws. - Specific compliances are necessary apart from general audit compliances.
+- An audit is common for all the organisation. - It is different for charitable organisations depending upon the registrations obtained by the respective organisation under different laws. - Specific compliances are necessary apart from general audit compliances.

 Why Auditing

 - Economic consequences Impact of using unreliable information

 - Enhancing credibility of financial information

 - Conflict of interest Users vs. Preparers

 - Remoteness Physical, Legal

 (A vital part of Economic Infrastructure)